ludoComp9/iplookup/README.md

 Purpose of this very simple tool is to:
 - get a reverse DNS lookup
 - get IP information such as ASN, Organisation name, Network name, Country
+- search FQDN from SubjectAlternativeName / Common Name values defined in TLS certificate from opened ports identified by nmap

 Note: IP Lookup uses [pwhois](https://pwhois.org/) server to get information.

 # Note

-This tool has been successfully tested on macOS 15.6/Python 3.9.6 with 255 IP requests.
+This tool has been successfully tested on:
+- macOS 15.6/Python 3.9.6 with 255 IP requests
+- macOS 26.0.1/Python 3.12.11 with Nmap 7.98

 IP information like Longitude, Latitude, City and Region could be incorrect.